Adding an NDIS Direct Client Funding record

 An overview of the NDIS Direct Client Funding record

-When a Client is paying for Services your organisation provides using NDIS funding, the Client's NDIS funding must be added to the Funding tab on the Client's record.
-This is referred to in SupportAbility as their NDIS Direct Client Funding record.
+When a Client is paying for Services your organisation provides using NDIS funding, the Client's NDIS funding details must be added to an NDIS Direct Client Funding record to reflect:

-For a comprehensive overview of this record we recommend watching the NDIS Direct Client Funding video in the Funding section of the Learning Centre:
+For an overview of this record we recommend watching the NDIS Direct Client Funding video in the Funding section of the Learning Centre:

 Adding NDIS Direct Client Funding records